-Colds and viruses are an expected enemy of the winter months, but with the right precautions and preventative measures, you can tackle the symptoms like the champ that you are.
+Colds and viruses are an expected enemy of the winter months, but with the right precautions and preventive measures, you can tackle the symptoms like the champ that you are.
 Try these diet tips to encourage your inner fighter.

 Oranges, lemons, leafy greens

 The most common cold and virus fighter is vitamin C. Research shows that this vitamin may not prevent you from getting sick, but can in fact speed up the healing process.
-Add some orange slices to your breakfast or in your beverage before symptoms are evident, and enjoy a more paid recovery.
+Add some orange slices to your breakfast or in your beverage before symptoms are evident, and enjoy a quicker recovery.

 Warm anti-inflammatory foods and beverages

 Broth based soups, teas

 Teas like hot ginger may be precisely what you need to nurse your cold symptoms.
 Researchers have found that ginger tea boosts immunity, which can increase the potential of blocking colds and viruses.
 Additionally, ginger has long been known for its anti-inflammatory and G.I.-boosting benefits.